Practical and emotional support

-There are lots of ways you can join the effort to support people during this pandemic – even if you’re shielding.
+There are lots of ways you can join the effort to support people during this pandemic – even if you’re staying at home

-Ordering groceries from local businesses is a simple but effective way to support your local community right now – their deliveries can arrive quicker than supermarket deliveries, too.
-Food producers, wholesalers, cafes and restaurants up and down the UK are now delivering fruit, veg and other basic staples.
+Ordering groceries from local businesses is a simple but effective way to support your local community right now – their deliveries may arrive quicker than supermarket deliveries, too.
+Food producers, wholesalers, cafes and restaurants up and down the UK are now delivering fruit, veg and other basic items.

 Some local councils are publishing information about local grocery delivery services on their websites.
 Another good way to stay updated is to follow local cafes or suppliers on social media, or type ‘local grocery delivery in my area’ into your search engine to see what comes up.

-In the meantime, many local volunteer centres are looking for people to make regular phone calls to those who are shielding and isolated.
+In the meantime, many local volunteer centres are looking for people to make regular phone calls to those who are isolated.

 In Scotland, Ready Scotland has information about signing up to provide telephone support.